midas-network/covid19-scenario-modeling-hub_archive/README.md

 *   **Vaccine availability**: Actually distributed doses in December (approx.), 12.5 million courses in January, 25 million courses per month thereafter
 *   **Vaccine hesitancy:** no more than 50% of any priority group accepts the vaccine

-Social Distancing Measures: Current elevated state orders in regards to NPIs go on for stated length, or 3 weeks if length unstated
-After 3 weeks, interventions step down from baseline to the lowest levels seen since May 2020 in a particular jurisdiction, over 2 one month steps.
-Testing-Trace-Isolate: Constant at baseline levels
-Masking: Masking is maintained at baseline levels indefinitely.
-Vaccine: No vaccine

 ### Scenario D: Counterfactual Scenario
 * **Scenario name for submission file:** `counterfactual`
 * **Scenario id for submission file:** `D-2020-12-22`